cantino/grab_bag/README.markdown

       end
     end

-Of course, if you like the longer form, that also works.
+Of course, if you like the single-line form, that also works.

 Hypothetical implementation: